micgreene/data-structures-and-algorithms/python/code_challenges/linked-list/README.md

 + I then built the code for each function based on the logic I identified in their visulizations.
 + Finally, I tested functionlity and syntax in my final code.

-## Code Challenge 06 - Extend a Linked List to Allow Various Insertion Methods.
+## Code Challenge 06 - Extend a Linked List to Allow Various Insertion Methods

-+ **Node**
-  + Create a Node class that has properties for the value stored in the Node, and a pointer to the next Node.
-+ **Linked List**
-  + Create a Linked List class, include a head property.
-  + Upon instantiation, an empty Linked List should be created.

 ### Challenge